Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Isotropic Damage Problem: A Guiding Example

-In \eqref{eq:Wdamage}, the scalar parameter \(\alpha_k \in \R\) and the matrix \(F_k\in\R^{d\times d}\) denote the internal variable and deformation gradient, respectively, from the previous pseudo-time step \(k\) and are in this sense parameters for the step \(k + 1\), i.e.~fixed and assumed to be known.
-The strain energy density function \(\psi\) is of the form
+In \eqref{eq:Wdamage}, the scalar \(\alpha_k \in \R\) and the matrix \(F_k \in \R^{d\times d}\) denote the internal variable and the deformation gradient from the previous pseudo-time step \(k\), respectively, and serve as parameters for the current step \(k+1\); they are considered fixed and known.
+The strain energy density function \(\psi\) is given by

-and consists of the multiplication of the \((1 - D)\) reduction factor and the virtually undamaged strain energy density \(\psi^{0}\), which is assumed to be isotropic, e.g.~a Saint~Venant--Kirchhoff \eqref{eq:STVK} or a neo-Hookean \eqref{eq:NH} energy density.
-Within this formulation, the function \(D\colon\R \to [0, 1)\) denotes the non-decreasing exponential damage function which was considered in \cite{Mie:1995:dcd}.
-It maps the internal variable \(\alpha\) to the interval \([0,1)\), where \(0\) reflects the undamaged state and \(1\) the fully damaged state, and is of the form
+where \(\psi^{0}\) is an isotropic energy density such as the STVK \eqref{eq:STVK} or NH \eqref{eq:NH} examples above.
+Through this formulation, the characteristics of the undamaged energy density, such as isotropy or determinant constraints, enter the model.
+The function \(D\colon \R \to [0,1)\) is a non-decreasing exponential damage function, as considered in \cite{Mie:1995:dcd}, which maps the internal variable \(\alpha\) to the interval \([0,1)\), with \(0\) corresponding to the undamaged state and values close to \(1\) indicating full damage.
+Specifically,

-where the parameter \(d_\infty \in (0,1)\) is referred to as the \emph{asymptotic limit}, i.e.~the maximum possible damage, and \(d_{0} \in \R^+\) is referred to as the \emph{damage saturation} parameter.
-The reciprocal value of the latter is related to how fast the asymptotic limit \(d_{\infty}\) is reached.
+where \(d_\infty \in (0,1)\) is the \emph{asymptotic limit} (the maximum possible damage) and \(d_0 \in \R^+\) is the \emph{damage saturation} parameter.
+The reciprocal of \(d_0\) reflects the rate at which the asymptotic limit \(d_\infty\) is reached.
 The function

 is the antiderivative of \(D\).
-The evolution of the internal variable \(\alpha_{k+1}\), and consequently the evolution of the damage modelled by \(D(\alpha_{k+1})\), is determined by a \emph{path function} \(p\), as

-The function \(W\) from \eqref{eq:Wdamage} is nonconvex due to the damage evolution process, i.e.~the influence of the path function \(p\).
-From a theoretical perspective, this nonconvexity raises the problem that the existence of minimisers can not be guaranteed.
-From a numerical point of view, this lack of convexity poses several challenges including stability issues, non-convergence, and the development of oscillations in the simulation of boundary value problems, for this specific example see e.g.~\cite{BalOrt2012,BalKohNeuPetPet23,KNPPB24,KNMPPB2022} where the relaxation was addressed by means of rank-one convexification.
+The evolution of the internal variable \(\alpha_{k+1}\), and hence the damage \(D(\alpha_{k+1})\), is determined by a \emph{path function} \(p\), defined as The function \(W\) in \eqref{eq:Wdamage} is nonconvex because the damage evolution process is governed by the path function \(p\).
+Theoretically, nonconvexity prevents the existence of minimisers.
+Numerically, it poses challenges such as stability problems, nonconvergence and oscillatory behaviour in the simulation of boundary value problems; see \cite{BalOrt2012,BalKohNeuPetPet23,KNPPB24,KNMPPB2022}, where these issues have been addressed by rank-one convexification, for further discussion of these issues.